Ocead/HAR/README.md

   }
   ```
   Your code may **not** contain an entry function (resp. `main`),
-  so that the library can supply it's own entry function.
+  so that the library can supply its own entry function.
   This entry function provides the runtime to run Arduino programs as HAR simulations.

 * **Standard C/C++-like**: <br/>
-  If you need more control over the simulation and it's participants, use this approach.<br/>
+  If you need more control over the simulation and its participants, use this approach.<br/>
   It works with all libraries in this repository (including HARduino).

   Your code has to define a `main` function.